 Fallopian tubes that are blocked proximally have the highest success rate for opening with conventional treatment.
 Doctors generally recommend a procedure in which a catheter is inserted through the uterus into the fallopian tube.
 Once there, a balloon can be used to try and open the tube.
 The success rate for proximally blocked fallopian tubes is high, granting women a window of time to become pregnant.

-If the blockage is located medially, it is harder for the doctor to access.
+If the blockage is located medially, it is harder for the doctor to access it.
 Doctors generally recommend laparoscopic surgery, in which adhesions are cauterized and the tube is cut and then rejoined.
 Because it is a much more complicated procedure and scar tissue can easily grow and block the tube, success rates are lower for medially blocked fallopian tubes.

 Fallopian tubes that are blocked distally are the hardest to treat.
-Because the blockage is located near the delicate fimbrea, a surgeon may not be able to remove adhesions without damaging the fimbrea.
+Because the blockage is located near the delicate fimbria, a surgeon may not be able to remove adhesions without damaging the fimbria.
 Furthermore, the area is harder to access and if adhesions re-grow, they can cover the ovary.
 Doctors generally do not recommend surgery for this type of blockage because of the success rates and instead offer IVF.

 Learn more about treating blocked fallopian tubes naturally.